 - Elaborating any other strategies, especially those concerning parent-teacher communication.

 - Communicating health and safety policies of your facility, including emergency procedures.

-It can be quite challenging recruiting and keeping the right type of teachers.
-So you need to use the correct procedures as well as trusting your intuition during selection.
+It can be quite challenging to recruit and keep the right type of teachers.
+So you need to use the correct procedures as well as trust your intuition during selection.
 Orientation, which includes proper training and communication, helps your new staff to begin on the right note, with lots of confidence, which is also critical for business success.